maduce/fosscad-repo/Pistols/Glock-G19_BTB_Pineapple_Standard_Pistol_Frame_and_DIY_Rail_System-BobtheBuilder/README.md

 * So if you are buying a kit for this project, get a G26 kit.
 If you have a G19 kit laying around you want to use and have a bench grinder available, its an easy  mod that does not affect reliability.

 #### Instruction Videos
-Below is a list of said videos for FreeMenDontAsk's Glock 17 Gen 3 Pistol Frame and DIY Rail System.
-The G19 BTB design is similar in construction and so the follow videos may be of useful.
+Below is a list of videos for FreeMenDontAsk's Glock 17 Gen 3 Pistol Frame and DIY Rail System.
+The G19 BTB Pineapple Standard design is similar in construction and so the follow videos may be of useful.

 ##### FreeMan's Glock 17 Assembly Tutorial Playlist:
 https://www.youtube.com/playlist?list=PLZzfUB_pwdJ58NWjy10gbhjhukDxxcxUf